eleilop/one_piece/README.md

 ### 🖼️ 5.
 Gallery
 Explore the rich collection of images and artwork from One Piece in the Gallery.
 From official illustrations to outstanding fan art, this section will be a visual feast for fans.
 Immerse yourself in this vibrant and colorful world through this unique gallery!

-We hope you enjoy exploring this One Piece website!🏴‍☠️🌊
+🏴‍☠️🌊 We hope you enjoy exploring this One Piece website!

 © *This is a non-profit student project.
 You can check the "Credits" section for know the origin of the images used.* ©